onnx/turnkeyml/docs/tools_user_guide.md

 By default, `turnkey` will erase the contents of the terminal in order to present a clean status update for each script and model evaluated.
 We call this the "app" verbosity mode.
 The "app" mode engages as long as 4 or fewer input files are provided.
 Additionally, there is an "app_low" verbosity mode that prints a reduces amount of information.

-There is also a "simple" verbosity mode that does not clear the terminal. `turnkey` defaults to the "simple" mode when 5 or more input files are provided. `benchmark_files()` defaults to the "simple" verbosity mode regardless of the number of input files.
+There is also a "simple" verbosity mode that does not clear the terminal. `turnkey` defaults to the "simple" mode when 5 or more input files are provided.
+Additionally, `benchmark_files()` defaults to the "simple" verbosity mode regardless of the number of input files.

 You may override these default values by setting the `TURNKEY_STATUS` environment variable.
 For example: